jonklein2021/hotel-california/jak325klein/README.md

 #### Making Reservations
 Any guest that exists in the guests table may make a reservation
 - This reservation may start today, or in the future, but not in the past
-- If the reservation begins today, a "walk-in" request will be fille and the guest will be checked in afterwards
+- If the reservation begins today, a "walk-in" request will be filed and the guest will be checked in afterwards
--
+- The hotel, preferred room type, and duration of stay are recorded
+- A confirmation of the reservation is presented

-#### Notes:
+#### Notes
 - Guests pay for their reservation at check-out time

-### Front-Desk Agent
+## Front-Desk Agent

 This interface performs check-in and check-out requests for guests with active reservations